MicrosoftDocs/appcenter-docs/docs/analytics/log-flow.md

 - The fact that a crash occurred
 - Events, including the event name and its properties

-All data includes a subset of the *installation ID* which uniquely identifies devices and the time in local timezone where the log was emitted in the application.
+All data includes a subset of the *installation ID*, which uniquely identifies devices and the time in local timezone where the log was emitted in the application.

 ## "Is this on?"

 The main use case of Log Flow is to check that the SDK was properly integrated.
-Open the page, send some logs, and verify whether your 1-line integration worked after the first run.
+Open the page, send some logs, and verify whether your one-line integration worked after the first run.
 You should expect to see a `STARTSESSION` log with the session ID, every time the app is started.

 ## Checking the data received